Axiomatic Characterization of PageRank: Discussion

 \item[Invariance to Splitting of Journals:] \emph{Consider an operation of splitting a journal into $k$ identical copies in a way that each copy has exactly $1/k$ of the original edges to each cited journal.
 Now, if every journal is split into an arbitrary number of copies, then every copy will have the same importance as the original journal in the original network.}

-This axiom is satisfied by the invariant method, but it is not satisfied by Katz prestige: according to Katz prestige, the total importance of all copies equals the original importance of a journal.
+This axiom is satisfied by the invariant method, but it is not satisfied by Seeley index: according to Seeley index, the total importance of all copies equals the original importance of a journal.
 The same is true also for PageRank.
 Node Redirect is based on the same idea, but instead of splitting all nodes into several copies, it considers merging two copies with possible different incoming edges into one node. \end{description}